Hevander27/Correlation-One/README.md

 Contains data about the average concentration of formal dehyde in the air.The data is categorized by UHF42 neighborhood for years 2005 and 2011.

-Rows: 84 rows
+There are 84 rows and 3 columns.

-Columns: 3